 Features 4 x 4 MU-MIMO and beamforming technologies.
-Stream boost optimization improves steaming and gaming.
+Stream boost optimization improves streaming and gaming.
 AC2600 dual-band speed.
 Good user interface.
 Easy setup.
 Device is physically designed to run cooler than other options.

 The documentation and software here can be confusing.
-Some reports that these arrive missing parts.
+Some reports that these arrive with missing parts.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.